sarah1123/ScientificComputing-APMTH111/README.md

     git clone https://github.com/sarah1123/SciComp-F22-AM111.git
     ```

-3. Update the code examples before each lecture
+3. To access updates to the code examples use
     ```
     git pull
     ```